matluuk/IoT-miniproject-1/README.md

     ...
     582: tap8: <NO-CARRIER,BROADCAST,MULTICAST,UP> mtu 1500 qdisc pfifo_fast state DOWN group default qlen 1000
     ...
-    # List of network interfaces already in use.
+    # Example list of network interfaces already in use.
 This example has 3 network interfaces (eg. tap0, tap1 and tap8).
     # Choose a free interface, for example <id> = tap8 + 1 = 9

     #For <ipv6_prefix>